Bret Maverick: Series overview

-Also seen frequently are three actors who were carry-overs from Garner's previous series The Rockford Files.
-Stuart Margolin ("Angel" on The Rockford Files) appears in a recurring role as crooked Native American Philo Sandeen; frequent Rockford Files bit player Jack Garner (James' brother) plays the role of Jack, the Red Ox's bespectacled bartender; and Luis Delgado (James Garner's longtime stand-in, and "Officer Billings" on Rockford) plays Red Ox employee Shifty Delgrado.
-Semi-regulars included Tommy Bush as the inept but friendly Deputy Sturgess, and Marj Dusay as Kate Hanrahan, the town's local madam.
+Also seen frequently are three actors who were carryovers from Garner's previous series The Rockford Files: Stuart Margolin, who played Angel on The Rockford Files and appeared with Garner in the 1971–1972 series Nichols, appears in a recurring role as crooked Native American Philo Sandeen; Jack Garner, James's brother and a frequent Rockford Files bit player, plays the role of Jack, the Red Ox's bespectacled bartender; and Luis Delgado, Garner's longtime stand-in, and Officer Billings on Rockford, plays Red Ox employee Shifty Delgrado.
+Semi-regulars included Tommy Bush as the inept but friendly Deputy Sturgess, and Marj Dusay as Kate Hanrahan, the town's madam.